-- 4.3.1.
-The laboratory should ensure optimal implementation of the technical and managerial procedures relating to the management of the quality system. - Managerial procedures: these are very brief, effective procedures for managing specific in-house activities in conformity with the standard (e.g. procedure for document management). - Technical procedures: these are procedures relating to the working arrangements for performing the specific sensory tests.
+4.3.1.
+The laboratory should ensure optimal implementation of the technical and managerial procedures relating to the management of the quality system.

+- Managerial procedures: these are very brief, effective procedures for managing specific in-house activities in conformity with the standard (e.g. procedure for document management).

+Technical procedures: these are procedures relating to the working arrangements for performing the specific sensory tests.

 The reference documents of the International Olive Council (IOC), now listed, comprise the technical procedures for the sensory assessment of virgin olive oil: COI/T.20/Doc.
-Nos 4, 5 (SO 16657:2006), 6, 14, 15, and 22.
-These documents provide specific working instructions for the optimal performance of the sensory analysis of virgin olive oils (classification and determination of the sensory profile).
+Nos 4, 5 (SO optimal performance of the sensory analysis of virgin olive oils (classification and determination of the sensory profile).